 As a last resort, it is sometimes helpful to search directly for a method, class, and class member if you can guess a part of its name.
 You can either use Search Everything or Go to Symbol.
 Note that you need to change the search scope to All Places in the search window to find all occurrences of symbols.

 As a general remark, the use of internal classes is strongly discouraged (i.e. classes ending with

 Impl in their name, located under

 3.1 Use Internal Mode and PsiViewer

-Finally, internal mode provides the PsiViewer plugin is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
-However, it does not display information about stubs or formatting models.and actions in the Tools menu, which allow you to analyze the PSI tree.
-The
+Finally, internal mode provides the PSI tree, please see documentation.
+The PsiViewer plugin is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
+However, it does not display information about stubs or formatting models.and actions, which allow you to analyze the

 3.2 Search the IntelliJ Platform Explorer

-The IntelliJ Platform Explorer is a search tool for browsing Extension Points (EP) inside existing implementations of all open-source IntelliJ Platform plugins published on JetBrains Marketplace.
-You can navigate directly to the source files to find inspiration when implementing your own extensions for IntelliJ-based IDEs.
+The IntelliJ Platform Explorer is a search tool for browsing Extension Points (EP) and Listeners inside existing implementations of all open-source IntelliJ Platform plugins published on JetBrains Marketplace.
+You can navigate directly to the source files to find inspiration when implementing your own extensions and listeners for IntelliJ-based IDEs.

 3.3 Browse Available References

 The IntelliJ Platform SDK Documentation should always be the first resource you check for information.
 Here is a condensed list you can use for further reference: